 Focus: An athlete has intense focus and concentration.
 The best companies know what their good at and know how to deliver it to their customer.
 They don’t lose that focus and derail with distractions.
 The best people in those companies focus on their customers and give them the undivided attention they deserve, making them feel important and respected.

 When Olympic athletes turn in a Gold Medal performance, they get the recognition for their hard work and countless years of practice, the love and respect by their peers and fans and the satisfaction of knowing they are at the top of their sport.

-When we deliver Gold Medal level customer service we reap the benefits of repeat business, raving customer endorsements and customer loyalty.
-And, like the athletes, we are fulfilled and reap the rewards in knowing that we are playing at the top of our game.
+When we deliver Gold Medal level customer service, we reap the benefits of repeat business, raving customer endorsements and customer loyalty.
+And, like the athletes, we are fulfilled and reap the rewards of knowing that we are playing at the top of our game.

 (Copyright ©MMXIV, Shep Hyken)